Alex313031/thorium/BUGS.md

 Nov.
 30, Possible bug; settings 'enable_cros_media_app = true' does not enable chrome://media-app like CrOS. - Me

-Nov.30, Bug that shows starting with M98.0.4738.0; bookmark folders in bookmarks bar have text colored incorrectly. - Me
+Nov.
+30, Bug that shows starting with M98.0.4738.0; bookmark folders in bookmarks bar have text colored incorrectly. - Me

+Dec.
+2, The Google API Keys InfoBar patch doesn't work following an upstream update to startup_browser_creator_impl.cc, will evaluate a fix. - Me